 Technology Fee: in order to provide the most up-to-date computer hardware and software for students to utilize in the labs and instructional classrooms, it is necessary to periodically replace both the hardware and software.
 The Technology fee paid by the students helps the College with a portion of these costs.
 The fee also helps pay for the cost of operating the instructional labs each term.
 This includes helping pay for lab monitors, internet access, student email accounts, paper, print cartridges, and other current operating expenses.
-The fee is pro-rated for noncredit classes.
+The fee is pro-rated for non-credit classes.

-Consolidated Fee: The consolidated fee will be charged once per term for all students registering for credit courses, it will not be charged for non-credit or community education courses.
+Consolidated Fee: The consolidated fee will be charged once per term Consolidated Fee: The consolidated fee will be charged once per term for all students registering for credit courses, it will not be charged for non-credit or community education courses.
 The consolidated fee will help cover costs associated with registration, Library services, parking, advising and counseling, Career Center, tutoring, energy, graduation petition, and Associated Student Government (ASG).